uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ## Designing an Efficient CPU-GPU Communication Channel

 A central challenge in UCCL-EP is building an efficient **forwarding channel between GPUs and CPUs** that can sustain tens of millions of RDMA requests per second without becoming a bottleneck.
-UCCL-EP implements this channel as a carefully optimized **lock-free FIFO queue** shared between GPU producers and CPU consumers.
+UCCL-EP implements this channel as a **lock-free FIFO queue** shared between GPU producers and CPU consumers.
 Each GPU enqueues lightweight RDMA transfer descriptors into the queue, while multiple CPU threads dequeue and execute them.

 <p align="center">
   <img src="https://raw.githubusercontent.com/uccl-project/uccl-project.github.io/main/assets/uccl-ep/ep-fifo.png" alt="UCCL-EP FIFO illustration" width="400"/>